A gas furnace remains the most popular heat source in homes across the country.

-Gas Furnace Installation Cost Information
+New Gas Furnace Installation Cost

-For a fully installed furnace, plan to spend between $2000 and $6000.
-The furnace units themselves are usually under $1500.
-But professional installation is in your best interest, for reasons we’ll explain below.
+For a fully installed furnace, plan to spend between $4,500 and $8,500, on average.
+Most new furnace units are currently priced between $1,600 and $5,000, but professional installation with the contractor obtaining a building permit and getting the completed job inspected is almost always in your best interest, for reasons we’ll explain below.

-HVAC contractors typically charge $50 to $75 per hour for their work, and may include an assistant, or team of three, to complete the job.
-Their helpers often earn $50 an hour as well.
-Installation generally requires 10 man hours at minimum, but can easily go up due to many reasons, usually related to adjusting or updating the forced air system.
+Most HVAC contractors typically charge between $75 to $125 per hour for their work, and may include an assistant, or a team of three to complete the job faster.
+Their helpers often cost $50+ an hour as well when you consider the worker’s comp on top of their base pay.

 Gas Furnace Prices for Top Brands

 If you look just at the Energy Star list, which shows the many models on the market that have their stamp of approval for being high in energy efficiency, you’ll see a good 30 brands.

 At least one of our top recommendations is not on their list, even though their models obtain an impressive 98 AFUE.
 Go figure!

 Another tricky thing you may not realize is that many popular HVAC manufacturers normally make more than one brand of gas furnaces, with each brand typically falling into either the basic, mid-range, or premium product category.